Foods High in Magnesium

 Those with type 2 diabetes typically have less magnesium in their blood.
 Researchers think that magnesium helps to keep our bodies blood sugar levels in balance (8).

-Magnesium Can Reduce High Blood Pressure To Support Your Heart
+Reduce High Blood Pressure To Support Your Heart

 If you have high blood pressure, your heart has to work harder, putting a strain on your heart muscles leading to heart disease.

 Magnesium deficiency is linked to cardiovascular (heart) disease (11).

 Eating foods high in magnesium can have a protective effect on high blood pressure and heart disease.
 Studies show the magnesium can reduce high blood pressure (12).

 Alleviates PMS Symptoms